The Boat Race 1987: Legacy

 In 1989 Topolski and author Patrick Robinson's book about the events, True Blue: The Oxford Boat Race Mutiny, was published.
 Seven years later, a film based on the book was released.
 Alison Gill, the then-president of the Oxford University Women's Boat Club wrote The Yanks in Oxford, in which she defended the Americans and claimed Topolski wrote True Blue in order to justify his own actions.
 The journalist Christopher Dodd described True Blue as "particularly offensive".

 Oxford's stroke Gavin Stewart, writing in The Times in 1996, had chosen to mutiny because "Macdonald as president had lost the respect of the squad and the selection system had lost credibility".
 In 2003, Clark had "broken his silence", stating "Mutiny is such a loaded term ...
 Rebellion would be a more apt description.
 On the face of it, I have no regrets whatsoever.
 However, I now lament my own personal maturity level.
 In hindsight my callowness had the effect of exacerbating a complicated but manageable situation."
 On the twentieth anniversary of the race, Topolski insisted "It was just a selection dispute, an argument which every club in every sport has from time to time.
 The media just took the story and hyped it up."

+Clark, by 2023 the head coach of the Wisconsin Badgers men’s rowing programme, would conclude that he had learnt things from the experience that helped his own coaching and said that: “The entire thing was unnecessary,” admitting “I purposely never really talk much about it, only because it’s painful…it was so odd and like it or not, I was the central figure in it.”
+Whilst maintaining there was a “vacuum of leadership”, “no professional coaching staff”, and “no central authority…I certainly didn’t understand how much power the President had,” he said he personally held “no grudge whatsoever, If you’re going to throw a giant rock in a pool you’ve got to expect the wakes that are going to come.
+I understand Dan was personally hurt by it and I wish that wouldn’t have happened”.